-- (3) The court conducting an enquiry under this section may- - (a) if the court finds that the person referred to in that subsection has so benefited, make a confiscation order and the provisions of this Part shall, with the necessary changes, apply to the making of such order; - if a curator bonis has not been appointed in respect of any of the property concerned, appoint a curator bonis in respect of realizable property; and - (c) authorise the realisation of the property concerned in terms of Part 4. - (4) A court shall not exercise its powers under subsection (3) (a) and (c) unless it has afforded all persons having any interest in the property concerned an opportunity to make representations to it in connection with the making of such orders. - (5) A court conducting an enquiry under subsection (2) shall not apply sections 21 and 22. - (6) If a person, excluding a person contemplated in subsection (1)(a)(ii), against whom a confiscation order had been made under subsection (3) is subsequently tried and- - (a) convicted of one or other of the offences in respect of which the order had been made, the court convicting him or her may conduct an enquiry under section 20 and make an appropriate order; - (b) acquitted of the offence in respect of which the order had been made, the court acquitting him or her may make an appropriate order.
+- (b) if a curator bonis has not been appointed in respect of any of the property concerned, appoint a curator bonis in respect of realizable property; and - (c) authorise the realisation of the property concerned in terms of Part 4. - (4) A court shall not exercise its powers under subsection (3) (a) and (c) unless it has afforded all persons having any interest in the property concerned an opportunity to make representations to it in connection with the making of such orders. - (5) A court conducting an enquiry under this section shall not apply sections $\underline{21}$ and $\underline{22}$.

+[subsection (5) substituted by section 19(b) of Act 24 of 1999]

+- (6) If a person, excluding a person contemplated in subsection (1)(a)(ii), against whom a confiscation order had been made under subsection (3) is subsequently tried and- - (a) convicted of one or other of the offences in respect of which the order had been made, the court convicting him or her may conduct an enquiry under section 18 and make an appropriate order;